 The sole purpose for this procedure is to change the pitch of a male's voice into the female range.
 It will not help someone sing better, or strengthen their voice.
 It allows the transgender patient better to conform to a female if their voice sounds female.

 A tiny incision is made in the natural crease of the neck.
 The vocal cords are adjusted.
-The procedure is done under a local anesthetic so that you and the doctor can decide on the pitch of your voice.
 The incision is closed with a type of stitch that you will be able to pull one end/loop and all the stitches will come out much like the hem on a skirt at fourteen days after surgery.
 The incision is so fine that once healed, you won't even be able to find it.
 Dr. Mayer is a World Class Facial Plastic Surgeon and has been performing the Voice Modification surgery for more than 40 years.
 His results are amazing!